- Anxiety and Yoga Therapy

 “Some postures are challenging, but you are learning to relax under physical duress and this can help you handle long-term anxiety.”

 There may be cases where yoga can be appropriately applied as a primary treatment in response to anxiety disorders, but in most cases, it’s the integration of yoga with psychotherapy and pharmaceutical intervention that could significantly support recovery.
-Breathing techniques
+Breathing techniques in particular offer a method through which people can reduce their anxiety in the short term, allowing them to properly engage with other therapeutic practices.
+Along with basic movements and yogic relaxation techniques, these can easily become a part of a wide array of treatment pathways.

 As a mind-body practice, yoga allows people to become aware of the link between their minds and bodies in a way which can help them become less anxious.
 For example, shallow breathing may contribute to a heightened stress response, or repeated patterns of behaviour might ultimately worsen overall anxiety (for instance, relying on alcohol to calm down).
 Yoga increases mind-body awareness, as well as offering a form of relaxation which can replace unhealthy coping mechanisms.